• Skip to primary navigation

 Oriental fries

-Kitok has changed owners several times since it first opened, but they all have been Korean-American women who've kept the restaurant's original look and feel alive.
+Traditional Korean dishes include bulgogi with beef, chicken, or pork and galbi (short ribs).
+Although Kitok has changed owners several times since it first opened, the current owners are Korean-American women who have kept the restaurant's original look and feel alive.
+1815 N 18th St, Waco, Kitok on TripAdvisor

 11. Pivovar